 Research collected from AllTheRooms.com

 In 2021, the average cost of a hotel room per night in the United States was $125.

 Price varies depending on location, type of hotel room, time of year, length of stay, etc.

 Renting a Cabin

-This article means nothing if you don’t already have an RV or don’t enjoy the one you currently own, so why not browse our inventory to see if you like any of what we’ve got in store?
+This article means nothing if you don’t already have an RV or don’t enjoy the one you currently own!
+Feel free to browse our inventory at Bish’s RV to see if we have the right RV for you.
 We have plenty of inventory to choose from, with some of the biggest names on the market!

 If you’re not sure what you’re looking for?
 Speak with an RV Outfitter at Bish’s RV Today!